Deploy Secure Web Proxy as next hop

 Create static routes

-To route traffic to your Secure Web Proxy instance, you can set a up static route with the gcloud compute routes create command.
-You must associate the static route with a network tag, and use the same network tag on all of your source resources to help ensure that their traffic is redirected to Secure Web Proxy.
+To route traffic to your Secure Web Proxy instance, set up a static route with the gcloud compute routes create command.
+You must associate the static route with a network tag, and use the same network tag on all of your source resources to help ensure that their traffic is redirected to your Secure Web Proxy instance.
 Static routes don't let you define a source IP address range.

 gcloud